towshif/towshif.github.io/docs/04.Organizing-Reporting/github_xrzz.md

         # cd into this git project dir
         cd Project101

-2. Now that we have set this up lest write some code.
+2. Now that we have setup the repo locally, let us write some code in `C`.

     Create a file `helloworld.c`